-The SandMath includes DHT, written by JM Baillard to calculate the transform for both vectors in \mathbb{R}^{n} , as well as for matrices of order (nxm).
-The transformation is strictly symmetrical, thus all coefficients are divided by sqrt(nm). - so DHT[DHT(A)] = A - but for small round-off errors as usual.
+The SandMath includes DHT, written by JM Baillard to calculate the transform for both vectors in $R^n$ , as well as for matrices of order (nxm).
+If user flag 01 is clear the transformation is standard, but when user flag 01 set the transformation is strictly symmetrical, thus all coefficients are divided by sqrt(n\m). - so DHT[DHT(A)] = A - but for small round-off errors as usual.